openmindculture/sw-IngoSCostTransparency/README.md

 - repeat all manual test steps and ensure that the documentation matches the actual behavior
 - uninstall, reinstall and re-test the plugin (twice, with or without "delete all data")

-There is an official testing environment built with Docker, used by Shopware for validating plugins.
+There is (or was?) an official testing environment built with Docker, used by Shopware for validating plugins.
 Their setup includes some of the typical gotchas like subdirectory paths and a nonstandard storefront language (Dutch).
 It always uses the latest 6.x Shopware release.

 - `docker run --rm -p 80:80 -e VIRTUAL_HOST=localhost ghcr.io/shopwarelabs/testenv:6.6.0`
-- replace '6.6.0' with the latest tag found at https://github.com/shopwareLabs/testenv-platform/pkgs/container/testenv
+- replace '6.6.0' with the latest tag
 - Access shop at http://localhost/shop/public
 - Admin ("Beheer" in Dutch) at http://localhost/shop/public/admin#/login/
 - Admin credentials: